 Restaurants and gift stores around Metsovo sell Katogi wine.
 This is a dry Greek wine that is produced at the village’s Katogi Winery.
 The mountainous vineyards here are the highest in Greece.

 It is possible to have a free tour of the winery and learn about the process of making wine.
 If you call/email the winery in advance, you can also organise a tasting.
-Unfortunately during my trip, Katogi winery did not respond to my emails so I was unable to participate in this.

 Stop for Coffee, Drinks, and Panoramic Views

 Κρήνη Cafe Wine Spirit at Tositsa 20 is a cute place to stop for coffee or evening drinks.
-Shabby chic decor and an open fire await inside this The little stone coffee shop.
+Shabby chic decor and an open fire await inside this little stone coffee shop.

 Stroll Around the Narrow Cobbled Streets